 Alternatively, to find out further about what Universal Credit is about and how it helps to make work pay, the support that claimants will get and what will be expected in return, please watch this video.

-To find out more about Universal Credit, whether you are eligible and how to claim it, you can use the Universal Credit Postcode Checker.
+To see whether you are eligible for Universal Credit and how to claim it, you can use the Universal Credit Postcode Checker.